nsvulcan/asset-registry-for-cpps/README.md

 + **B.** Install Asset Registry for CPPS: <br/>

-1. Open a terminal window and go to the root folder of ARFC project .
+1. Open a terminal window and go to the root folder of AR4CPPS project .
 2. Type the command: mvn package.
 3. Copy the war in ```target/``` to ```<PATH_TO_TOMCAT>/webapps```.
 4. Browse to ```<YOUR_HOST>:<YOUR_PORT>/Asset-Registry-for-CPPS ``` to start using application.